onlook-dev/onlook/README.md

 2. Run your project in dev mode
 3. Open Onlook studio to where your project is running locally.
 For example `http://localhost:3000`

-The code for the plugins are under `plugins`.
+The code for the plugins are [here](plugins).

+### Still need help?

+See ["How to set up my project?"](https://github.com/onlook-dev/onlook/wiki/How-to-set-up-my-project%3F) for more information.

 ## Roadmap